High quality food is a human right.

 There’s no better feeling than being able to feed your family whole nourishing meals.

-Thanks to the support of donors and community foundations, our fully subsidized “solidarity shares” have increased every year since launching this program.
+Thanks to the support of donors and community foundations, the number of fully subsidized “solidarity shares” have increased every year since launching this program.
 This support also allows us to work closely with community partners to distribute more produce through their programs.

 Apply